archaeothommy/ASTR/README.md

 make them interoperable and allow automated handling of the data.
 Based on these conventions, ASTR

-- Recognises and classifies isotope and chemical data, their units, and analytical precision,
+- Recognises and seamlessly isotopic and chemical data, their units, and analytical precision,
-- Handles unit conversion on the fly, including non-SI units such as *ppm*, *at%*, and *cps* (counts per second).
+- Handles unit conversion on the fly, including non-SI units such as *ppm*, *at%*, and *cps* (counts per second) and between oxides and elements

-### Tool collection
+### Tools

-The functions do not expect datasets according to the community reporting standard but their default values for their input follow whereever possible its conventions.
 The collection provides easy-to-use functions for a wide range of tasks such as

-- Standard plots as [ggplot2](https://ggplot2.tidyverse.org/) geoms
+- [ggplot2](https://ggplot2.tidyverse.org/) geoms for standard plots
   (e.g., spidergrams, KDE)
 - Material classification (e.g., copper types)
-- Data transformation and processing (e.g., calculation of
-  $\delta$-values from standard-sample-bracketing measurements)
+- Data transformation and processing (e.g., calculation of δ-values from standard-sample-bracketing measurements)
-- Data conversion (e.g., calculation of Lead isotope age model parameters)
+- Data conversion (e.g., calculation of lead isotope age model parameters)
-- Statistics (e.g, Distribution of data in a pointcloud of reference data)
+- Statistics (e.g. distribution of data in a pointcloud of reference data)
-- Normalisation of data to standard compositions (e.g., chondrite)
+- Normalisation of data to standard compositions (e.g., chondritic composition)
 - Unit conversion (e.g., at% to wt% and vice versa)

 See the full list on the [package website](https://archaeothommy.github.io/ASTR/index.html).

+Functions do not expect datasets according to the community reporting standard but default values for their input follow its conventions, making them particularly easy to use.

 <!--
 ### Example
-&#10;include here a small example for inputting a example data set and plotting it such as &#10;library(ASTR) df <- import()
+&#10;include here a small example for inputting a example data set and plotting it such as &#10;library(ASTR) library(ggplot2)
-&#10;library(ggplot2)
+&#10;df <- import()
-ggplot(df) +
+&#10;ggplot(df) +
  geom_spidergram()
 -->